Course Level Student Learning Outcomes

 No formatting (bullets, dashes, etc.)

-Learning outcomes are a required component for a course proposal's sample syllabus.
+Course learning outcomes are a required component for a course proposal's sample syllabus.
 Usually a course will have 3 to 7 main learning outcomes; instructors should think about what they want students to know or gain from the course.
 Another way to think of this is to answer the question, when students leave this course I want them to be able to (fill in the blank).
 Instructors can look to the language they use for their academic program learning outcomes and may want to link to that same language.
 Instructors may want to review resources provided below for more examples and information.
 If relevant they may refer to guidelines for learning outcomes available through the accrediting body for their program or discipline.
 The sample syllabus that they provide with their course proposal should include a section with learning outcomes written in a format that works for them.

 The UW-Madison Guide includes program level learning outcomes for each undergraduate and graduate degree/major offered.